No. 82 Squadron RAF: Reformation and Second World War

 From early 1941, the squadron played a prominent part in No. 2 Group's offensive against shipping in the English Channel and North Sea.
 Losses continued both to fighters and to flak defences.

 A detachment was sent to Malta in May 1941, with the rest of the Squadron following in June.
-It flew ships against enemy shipping and ports through into July, but extremely heavy losses lead to it being withdrawn back to the UK at the end of the month, being replaced by 110 Squadron.
+It flew ships against enemy shipping and ports through into July, but extremely heavy losses led to it being withdrawn back to the UK at the end of the month, being replaced by 110 Squadron.
 Once back in the UK, it continued anti-shipping strikes as part of 2 Group.

 To India

 The squadron left Bomber Command and relocated to RAF Cholavarum, India in early 1942.
 Re-equipped with Vultee Vengeance dive-bombers the squadron began anti-submarine patrols on 17 November.
 In June 1943, the squadron began bombing operations against Imperial Japanese targets in Burma from RAF Salbani. it was deployed against the Japanese offensive against Imphal and Kohima.
 The squadron was re-equipped with Mosquitoes in July 1944, but was temporarily grounded due to failures in the wooden structure before commencing ground attack sorties on 19 December.
 These operations continued until 12 May 1945, when the squadron was withdrawn to India to prepare for the proposed invasion of Malaya.
 This operation did not occur due to the end of the war, and the squadron was disbanded on 15 March 1946.